 An access log can be exported from ezeelogin.

-Options for encrypted data transmission are provided to the extent of the commissioned service of the main contract.
-The Customer shall evaluate the data processing applications it operates and shall order the necessary technical measures on the basis thereof.
+Options for encrypted data transmission are provided as part of the commissioned services of the main contract.
+The client evaluates the data processing applications they operate and, based on that, commissions the necessary technical measures.

-All employees are instructed and obligated to ensure that personal data is handled in compliance with data protection regulations.
+All employees are instructed and obligated to ensure a data protection compliant handling of personal data.

-Measures for internal server systems to ensure that it is possible to check retrospectively whether and by whom personal data has been entered, modified or deleted:
+Measures on internal server systems to make sure it can later be verified whether and by whom personal data has been entered, changed, or deleted:

 User identification

-Measures to ensure that personal data is processed in accordance with the client's instructions:
+Measures to ensure that personal data is processed according to the client’s instructions:

-Definition of the authority to issue instructions according to customer requirements.
+Definition of authority to issue instructions according to customer requirements

-Acceptance of orders only in writing or by authorized persons
+Order acceptance only in written form or by authorized persons

-Measures in internal server systems for administration to ensure that personal data is protected against accidental destruction or loss:
+Measures for internal server systems for administration to make sure that personal data is protected against accidental destruction or loss:

 Fire protection measures